Podcast – Further Investigation of the Shocking Link Between Soy and Thyroid Disease, Part 3 with Anthony Dissen, MA, RDNJuly 9, 2019

 This is important for all of us, but lots of research is revealing that seniors, in particular, are running low on foods that have good, high quality, and are dense in protein.
 This can also be a risk for vegans and vegetarians.

 Bottom Line: Protein deficiency is a non-issue, but sarcopenia should very much be top of mind for folks who do not get enough protein.
-That is why you really need to consider the effectiveness of your own personal protein-to-fuel ratio.
+That is why you really need to consider the effectiveness of your own personal protein-to-fuel ratio (Read: How much fuel do you need?).

 Timing Your Protein